Logo for Vitruvian Fitness of Wheat Ridge

 Strength isn’t just about big muscles—it’s about how well your nervous system recruits and controls those muscles.

 Think of your muscles like an orchestra: the bigger the ensemble, the more powerful the performance.
-But if the musicians aren’t in sync, it’s just noise.
-Imagine the oboe player conspiring with the percussion section to overpower the first violin and piano.
+But if the musicians aren’t NSYNC, it’s just noise.
+Imagine the oboe player conspiring with the percussion section to dance instead of play the parts the sheet music calls for.

 When we train for neuromuscular efficiency, we improve:

 This is why good movement mechanics reduce perceived exertion.
-When the body is working NSYNC, no single muscle or joint is overburdened.
+When the body is working in sync, no single muscle or joint is overburdened.
 The weight doesn’t change, but it feels lighter because the body is working smarter, not harder.

 So, how do we apply this to training (and life)?